 Please follow the link above to read Hands Full of Blooms‘ featured blog post, which includes links to profiles of children waiting for families.
-They are listed on the Reece’s Rainbow adoption advocating website.
+They are listed on the Reece’s Rainbow adoption advocacy website.
 These children need families.
 Most are in situations where they may be in danger of aging out of adoption soon in their country, have significant medical needs which require attention ASAP, or have been waiting a long time to be adopted.

 Of course, not everyone is able to adopt a child, but sharing the profiles of waiting children can help boost their visibility and increase their chances of being adopted.
-Most live in countries where people with disabilities are seen as lacking value; many others know this to be untrue, as every person has value and can contribute to society in some way or another.
+Most live in countries where people with disabilities are seen as lacking value; many others know this to be untrue, as every person has value and can contribute to society in some way.
 No child should be dying alone without ever knowing the love of a family.
 A loving family is the best environment for a child.
-Please share these children on your own blog so that they may find their forever families.
+Please share these children on your own blog so they may find their forever families.
 They are out there, just waiting to be connected.

 More children who are aging out:

 Hands Full of Blooms: Marshall, Leonard, and Flynn are Aging Out